 - For sleeves with images, the images will begin to pull away from the sleeve, causing many sleeves to be unusable after that.

-Keeping these reasons in mind, I set out to use my fresh batch of Katana sleeves at my next event.
+Keeping these strengths and weaknesses in mind, I set out to draw my own conclusion by using a fresh batch of Katana sleeves at my next event.
 It was an MCQ (Mythic Championship Qualifier) in Eugene, Oregon.
 The night before the event I went down and bought a batch of fresh Perfect Fit sleeves (Ultra Pro) mostly because I had a few foils in my deck and it’s always a great idea to double sleeve your deck in competitive REL events – especially when you have random foils throughout (to prevent a potential marked cards warning or disqualification).

 I sleeved my 75-card black/green adventure deck up in the perfect fits, then proceeded to start inserting the perfect fitted cards into my Katana sleeves.
 First thing I noticed – It was VERY difficult to double sleeve with these Katana sleeves.
 They are very tight on your cards even without the inner perfect fit sleeve.
 With a perfect fit, it took me a couple tries to make sure that the inner sleeve didn’t get pushed out of the Katana sleeve causing a little plastic bubble at the top of the sleeves.
 Overall, it took me probably double the time to fully double sleeve my 75-card deck than normal.
 I would strongly suggest using sideloading perfect fit sleeves when using Katana sleeves as your outer sleeve.

 I played five rounds the next day and the sleeves held up very well.
 No bends on the corners, still very smooth with little to no dirt buildup (partially because I used a clean playmat!
 I know a place you can buy the best playmats ever! 😉)